techfutures/constellix-ansible-module/README.md

 # Ansible module: constellix
-### Short description: Interface with Constellix DNS API.
+### Ansible module to interface with Constellix DNS REST API.
 ### Description:
 Retrieve domain information, records within a specified domain, and update existing A records' value and TTL using the Constellix REST API.
 Pull requests encouraged!
 Limited functionality in it's current state.